PublicMakings/575.com/README.md

 ### Activate!
 1. ```python3 /path/to/haiku/app.py```
-2. ```./ngrok 5000```
+2. ```./ngrok 5000``` (we use 5000 to match up with Flask)
 3. Ngrok will pop a window with a URL.

    Plug that URL into your browser and you should see an internet-accessible webpage!